Trump says the US is negotiating a nuclear nonproliferation treaty with Russia

 The U.S. has a reported 5,800 nuclear warheads while Russia has more than 6,300.
 China does come in third globally for the nuclear arsenal count with 320 warheads, followed closely by France which possesses 290, according to the Arms Control Association.

-But Trump’s announcement Friday is contrary to the line the administration has been pushing since April, when U.S. Secretary of State Mike Pompeo said that any nuclear arms talks with Russia must include China.
+Trump’s announcement Friday is contrary to the line the administration pushed earlier this year, when U.S. Secretary of State Mike Pompeo said that any nuclear arms talks with Russia must include China.

 The New Strategic Arms Reduction Treaty, known as START, which was signed by former President Barack Obama and then Russian President Dmitry Medvedev in 2010, is set to expire in Feb.
 2021.